 Objective: To assess the acceptability and preferences of human papillomavirus (HPV) screening with self-sampling and mobile phone results delivery among women living with HIV (WLWH) in Botswana, as an alternative to traditional speculum screening.

-Methods: WLWH ≥25 years attending an infectious disease clinic in Gaborone self-sampled with a flocked swab and had a speculum exam for an Xpert HPV pilot study.
-We report acceptability, experiences, and preferences from an interviewer-administered questionnaire.
+Methods: We report acceptability, experiences, and preferences from a cross-sectional study among WLWH ≥25 years attending an infectious disease clinic in Gaborone March-April 2017.
+Women self-sampled with a flocked swab, had a speculum exam, and completed an interviewer-administered questionnaire.

-Results: The sample had a strong history of traditional screening (94%).
-Over 90% agreed self-sampling for HPV was easy and comfortable.
+Results: Of 104 recruited, 98 (94%) had a history of traditional screening.
+Over 90% agreed self-sampling was easy and comfortable.
 Ninety-five percent were willing to self-sample again; however, only 19% preferred self-sampling over speculum exam for future screening.
 Preferences differed by education and residence with self-sampling being considered more convenient, easier, less embarrassing, and less painful.
 Speculum exams were preferred because of trust in providers’ skills and women’s low self-efficacy to sample correctly.
 Almost half (47%) preferred to receive results via mobile phone call.
 Cervical cancer knowledge did not affect preferences.

-Conclusion: HPV self-sampling is acceptable among WLWH in Botswana; however, preferences varied.
+Conclusion: HPV self-sampling is acceptable among WLWH in Botswana; however, preferences vary.
 Although self-sampling is an important alternative to traditional speculum screening, education and support will be critical to address women’s low self-efficacy to self-sample correctly.

 Introduction